Skip to main content

 • Reckless driving on school property.
 Assault of a staff member or student.

 • Possession of alcohol, narcotics or weapons on school property.
-Smoking in the building or on school grounds.
+Smoking or vaping in the building or on school grounds.

 • Endangering the safety and welfare of others in the building.